 Whether its goal is to book a showing or generate a home report, your page needs to be related to the real estate industry in some fashion.

-That means if you’re in the real estate industry, you should have a presence online — regardless of your niche.
+That means if you’re in the real estate industry, you should have a presence online — regardless of your niche- this means creating real estate landing pages

-Don’t make the mistake of thinking that you have to be a real estate agent to create a real estate landing page.
+Don’t make the mistake of thinking that you have to be a real estate agent to create the real estate landing pages.
 In addition to agents, they can be useful to a lot of different types of people and businesses, like:

 As you’ll see, real estate landing pages come in all shapes and sizes.
 Let’s take a look at some created using Instapage software to determine best practices.